matloff/TidyverseSkeptic/README.md

 ### Summary:  the proper status of the Tidyverse in teaching

-I think it is a mistake to feature the Tidyverse in teaching R, for thse
+I think it is a mistake to feature the Tidyverse in teaching R, for these
 reasons:

 1. Complexity and volume.